FNS Music Festival

 The FNS Music Festival (FNS歌謡祭, Efuenuesu Kayōsai) is an annual music show held among the Fuji Network System and Fuji Television since 1974.
 The program originated as a song contest to celebrate Fuji TV's 15th anniversary.
 It is commonly known as FNS, however it has no official short name.

+The program and its annual specials, spanning more than 50 years, has its Spring special cancelled for the first time, due to a lack of commercial sponsors in 2025.